Algorithmic analysis towards time-domain extended source waveform inversion: FWI, WRI, and ESI formulations revisited

-which is also a weighted-data residual as in classic FWI, and may also suffer from the curse of local minima, such as the cycle-skipping issue.
-Eliminating $\lambda$ and $u$ gives the normal equation in the same form as \citet[equation 10]{huang2018source}
+which is also a weighted-data residual as classic FWI.
+Similar with WRI, this means ESI may also suffer the local minima issue.
+Eliminating $\lambda$ and $u$ gives the normal equation

-This equation shares the similarity to the one obtained by WRI: the regularized Hessian has to be inverted for the solution of $q$, preventing the use of a time-domain wave equation solver.
-This is the reason why \citet{huang2018source} have conducted frequency-domain ESI.
+which is same as \citet[equation 10]{huang2018source}.
+This equation shares the similarity with the normal equation \eqref{eq:normal} of WRI: the regularized Hessian matrix $S^H S + \beta B^H B$ has to be inverted for the solution of $q$, preventing the use of a time-domain wave equation solver.
+This prompted \citet{huang2018source} to conduct ESI in the frequency domain.

-The above development puts classic least-squares FWI, WRI and FWI into the same framework thanks to the adjoint state method.
-This allows us to better catch the similarity and distinction among them.
-Table~\ref{tab:compare} lists the expressions of the misfit function, the Lagrangian, the adjoint source and the normal equation for least-squares FWI, WRI and ESI for comparison.
+The above development puts classic FWI, WRI and ESI into the same framework using the Lagrangian-based adjoint state method.
+This allows us to better catch the similarity or differences among them.
+Table~\ref{tab:compare} lists the expressions of the misfit functional, the Lagrangian, the adjoint source and the normal equation of the three methods.